MatthewPress/hangman/README.md

 # Hangman
 ## Uncompleted Tasks
-* Show all correctly guessed letters and where they're placed in the word (dictionary?)
+* Does not display correctly guessed letters when there are duplicates in a word
+* When all letters have been correctly guessed, the program should also say congrats and close.
+Right now it only does so when you choose "word" and enter the correct word
 ## Completed Tasks
 * Git and GitHub (branches, add contributors)
 * Prompt-sync